• Share this on:

 • Make sure to maintain a maturity level of 23% of dry matter in the avocados you supply for the ready-to-eat segment.

-Through what channels do avocados end up on the end market?
+Through which channels do avocados end up on the end market?

 Importers play a central role in the distribution of avocados.
 They are familiar with all the different requirements of end clients.
 They distribute to different market channels, such as wholesalers and supermarkets.